Philippine Airlines fleet: Airbus A321

-On August 28, 2012, Philippine Airlines ordered 44 Airbus A321s, splitting it between 34 A321ceo and ten A321neo (new engine option) aircraft.
+On August 28, 2012, Philippine Airlines ordered 44 Airbus A321s, splitting it between 34 A321ceo and ten A321neo aircraft.
 Orders for the A321ceo were later reduced to 24.
 These are utilized for short-haul and medium-haul flights that serve Southeast and East Asia such as Hong Kong, Singapore, Bangkok, and Kuala Lumpur, as well as major domestic destinations including Cebu and Davao.
 The first A321, equipped with IAE V2500 engines, was delivered on August 7, 2013.

 The A321neos were originally scheduled for delivery starting November 2017; however, PAL postponed it to January 2018, and again to May, due to problems with the Pratt & Whitney PW1100G engines.
 PAL received its first A321neo on June 1, 2018, while the other five A321neos were delivered until December 2018.
 The remaining fifteen A321neos in the SR variant, on the other hand, will be delivered in the following years.
 However, PAL only received two A321neo SRs in 2019 as the airline revises its re-fleeting plan.

 In August 2021, PAL postponed future deliveries of its A321neo planes to 2026 due to the COVID-19 pandemic and its subsequent filing for Chapter 11 bankruptcy.
 Subsequently, it decided to refurbish its older A321ceo aircraft with new seats and in-flight entertainment from mid-2025 onwards; the first refurbished A321ceo re-entered service on September 24, 2025.

-The first six long-range Airbus A321neos, capable of eight-hour flights, primarily serve the airline's select medium and long-haul routes such as Brisbane, Perth, Port Moresby, and formerly, Sapporo.
+The first six long-range Airbus A321neos, capable of eight-hour flights, primarily serve the airline's select medium and long-haul routes such as Brisbane, Perth, Port Moresby, and Sapporo.
 The SR variants, meanwhile, serve short-haul regional routes in Southeast Asia and other neighboring countries.

+In November 2025, a portion of the A321 fleet was temporarily grounded to conduct a mandatory software update for the Elevator and Aileron Computer (ELAC).
+This was performed due to an Emergency Airworthiness Directive by EASA, following an analysis suggesting strong solar radiation could corrupt critical flight control data.
+The update resulted in the cancellation of four domestic flights on November 29 and 30, 2025, but was fully completed by the airline by December 1, 2025.